 - Imagine a benevolent entity of your choice (God, Fate, the Universe, etc)

 - Imagine they come to collect all your worries

 - Feel the weight being lifted off

-- Comparisons: you must stop yourself every time you compare yourself to others
+- Avoid comparisons: you must stop yourself every time you compare yourself to others

-- Self criticism: we perceive imaginary attacks as real ones
+- Avoid self-criticism: we perceive imaginary attacks as real ones

-- Impostor Syndrome: we don’t believe we are good enough for out tasks
+- Impostor Syndrome: we don’t believe we are good enough for our tasks

 - Know that most people feel the same way can help reduce their power

 - When you feel nervous remind yourself it’s normal being nervous